 - Everyone should pitch in.
 Remember all the people in the household are contributing members of the home.
 Everyone benefits from the food, clothing, and shelter you provide, therefore they should help in the upkeep of the home they benefit from.

 - Make chores age-appropriate.
 So that you don’t get unnecessarily frustrated with the children, purchase child-sized cleaning items like brooms, mops, sponges, and brushes that children can really use to help around the house.

 - Encourage your children to work alongside you.
 More than what you say to them is what you DO.
-Allow them to watch you work and they will imitate you.
+Allow them to watch you work, and they will imitate you.
 Work more slowly and deliberately when they are with you.

-If you have found these idea helpful, we invite you to listen to our podcast on Family Operations, where we discuss chores as well as scheduling kids activities.
+If you have found these ideas helpful, we invite you to listen to our podcast on Family Operations, where we discuss chores as well as scheduling kids’ activities.
 We also have some resources that we have found helpful.
 Please use these links as the ministry gets a small commission if you sign up for the free app or purchase any of books or products.
 We love and use these!

 - We have just switched over to Cozi for the family chores, calendar, and shopping list.
 Very impressed so far.
 Cozi is the #1 family organizing app.
 Create a free Cozi account and you’ll also get the 2018 Summer Planner Printables!

 - Alicia loves Norwex for cleaning everything in our house.
 Norwex – the power to clean without harsh chemicals.

 Also we have used this to help keep the Hernon army well-fed.
 Perhaps you should consider Once a Month Cooking

 Previous podcasts referenced: